MattDavies1/Data-Bootcamp-Project/Proposal.md

 (5) Matt Davies <br>

 ## Summary
 Our group plans to study the relationship between alcohol and cannabis consumption across various indeces of health outcomes.
-These indeces may include; all-cause mortalitiy, intoxicated driving rates, crime rates, homelessness, household median income, consumption tax-rate, tobacco usage.
+These indeces may include; all-cause mortalitiy, intoxicated driving rates, crime rates, household median income, secondary school graudation, and hospitalisations.
 Ideally, we will collect this data for a 50 year period using largely open.canada.gov datasets.

 ## Questions

 - Does alcohol or cannabis consumption correlate strongly to increases in crime as measured by number of crimes commited?
-- Is there a relationship between alcohol or cannabis and all-cause mortality?
-Which substance is a better predictor of ACM?
+- Does increasing alcohol, and cannabis sales have a correlation to secondary school graudation rates?
 - Does cannabis consuption trend with population level education rates?
 - Is there a relationship between alcohol useage and cannabis usage?
-- Does alcohol or cannabis usage have a correlation to mental health outcomes (rates of depression, anxiety)
+- Does alcohol or cannabis usage have a correlation to rates of hospitalisations.
+- Does median household income correlated with impaired driving?

 ## Possible Data Sources: